 To pick a simple example: Almost nobody would still call a digital camera ‘digital camera’; people simply refer to it as a camera.
 This was different when I wrote my essay ‘What is “Post-digital”?’
 (Cramer 2015); at that time, my school still had a Bachelor program called ‘Digital Photography’.
 Even less people would call a digital audio recorder a digital audio recorder because they might not even know that reel-to-reel audio recorders existed.
 On the contrary, most people would likely find the use of a film camera or a reel-to-reel audio recorder more remarkable and end up calling it an ‘analog camera’, respectively an ‘analog recorder’.
 Factually, these devices have become postdigital through most users digitizing their film pictures and tape recordings at some point in post-production – aside from the fact that even an ‘analog’ 35mm film camera is actually a hybrid digital-analog system, since its (countable, discrete) frames technically constitute a digital system.

 The best possible contribution of the concept ‘postdigital’ in 2021 is, in my opinion, that it can help to complicate the terms ‘digital’ and ‘analog’, particularly in the humanities and social sciences.
+It could also be used for fields of technology that are literally post-digital, such as biocomputing and continuous variable quantum computing.

 PJ: I would argue that there are other important contributions as well!
 For instance, postdigital theory has always had a strong interest in publishing (e.g. Ludovico 2012).
 In a recent paper, ‘Hybrid Publishing: Between Print and Electronics, Art and Research’, you argue that ‘[f]or new forms of interdisciplinary and artistic research, there is a corresponding need for new forms of publishing that go beyond the traditional academic textbook’ (Cramer 2018).
 Obviously, modes of publishing are closely related to modes of knowledge production… Which new forms of knowledge are now emerging in our postdigital condition?
 What is their relationship between (artistic and non-artistic) modes of publishing and dissemination?

-FC:
+FC: Probably the best-known contemporary example is the Forensic Architecture research collective, which uses digital design tools in audiovisual media as both as research tolls and forms of dissemination.
+Another one is the Feral Atlas, an exploration of “ecologies that have been encouraged by human-built infrastructures, but which have developed and spread beyond human control”.
+It is being developed as a simultaneous research and online publication platform by a multidisciplinary collective that involves anthropologist Anna Lowenhaupt Tsing, visual culture researcher Jennifer Deger, environmental anthropologist Alder Keleman Saxena and graphic designer Feifei Zhou.
+Outside academic institutions, I could mention against the work of artist-research collectives such as Display Distribute from Hong Kong (which, among others, runs an international courier service “Light Logistics” as a research project), Black Quantum Futurism from Philadelphia (which among others explores alternative concepts of time through workshops, zines, exhibitions and books), and Jatiwangi art Factory from Indonesia (which conducts material artistic research, residencies and community projects that explore “Tanah” [clay, soil, earth] as a local resource.
+Much of this has been traditionally framed as “artistic research” because it manifests itself in formats that are traditionally associated with contemporary art, but I would argue that these practices manifest new types of research, gathering and dissemination of knowledge beyond their significance as contemporary artistic practices.
+In all these examples, digital and non-digital practices and media are being mixed and interconnected, by the way